Apostilles and Authentication of Certified Copies

 3. Enclose a separate money order or cashier’s check for fees applicable to birth, marriage, or death records request payable to the Hawaii Department of Health.
 Refer to form instructions.

-3. Eligibility to Access Vital Record: Enclose a copy of your government issued I.D. e.g. drivers license, state I.D., or passport
+3. Eligibility to Access Vital Record: Enclose a copy of your government issued photo identification (ID) e.g. drivers license, state ID., or passport and documentation showing you are eligible to obtain the document, click here, for eligibility.

-4. Return Envelope: Enclose a pre-paid, return self-addressed envelope for us to mail documents once completed.
+4. Return Envelope: Enclose a pre-paid, self-addressed stamped envelope for completed documents to be sent to you.

 Processing Time and Additional Information

-The Department of Health will coordinate with the Lieutenant Governor’s Office and the State Circuit Court to have the official forms prepared and attached to the certificate being issued.
-Please plan accordingly as apostille request can take up to 6 weeks for processing.
+The Department of Health will coordinate with the Lieutenant Governor’s Office to have the official forms prepared and attached to the certificate being issued.
+Please plan accordingly as apostille request can take up to 3-4 weeks for processing.